August 6-10, 2018

 Just past the lake, I saw a small ground squirrel sitting atop a boulder, busily eating seeds.
 He was much too busy to bother with silly things such as ephemeral, watery reflections!

 For two days we hiked through patches of burned forest and sections of old clear-cuts.
 Huckleberries abounded in the older clear-cuts, slowing forward progress considerably.
 I also discovered that blueberries taste rather tart after I’ve been grazing on huckleberries!
 In the newer burns, soot worked through socks and shoes, coating my feet in fine black powder.

-On the fourth day, we met a trail crew, who told us more than 200 trees had been cut after last year’s burn in order to make the trail passable.
-When I expressed my heartfelt gratitude, they laughed, and one of the crew told me, “We do it for fun!”
+On the fourth day, we met a trail crew, the North 350 Blades, a volunteer group who cares for the PCT from the Canadian border south to White Pass.
+Paul told us more than 200 trees had been cut after last year’s burn in order to make the trail passable.
+When I expressed my heartfelt gratitude, they laughed, and Annalise told me, “We do it for fun!”

 I loved all the fireweed busily colonizing last year’s burn!

 On our fifth day, we found the most gigantic mushroom I have ever seen!

 We also saw a great deal of elk sign.
 I learned that elk poop smells like horse manure.

 Our fifth night, we rounded a corner to see a hiker erecting his tent in an adjacent flat spot.
 A smooth, even area just down the trail invited us to stop also.
 Though the day still had two hours of light, we couldn’t resist such a lovely clearing, surrounded with green trees, a welcome sight after all the burned areas we had hiked through.
 As I prepared for bed, I was amazed to see that rare commodity – phone service!
 I delightedly sent emails to family before contentedly drifting off to sleep…

 Thank you for the beautiful blog post, Sis!
 Nice descriptions of your adventures.